 For me, writing is a way of organizing my thoughts.
 I’m prone to pontification (and, additionally, annoying alliteration).
 My name is Zane Claes, and I like the challenge of writing for an audience because it forces me to hold myself to a high bar in clarifying my thoughts.
 Blogging has long served as a sort of “public journal.”
-In 2010, after graduating from USC, I started a blog called Life by Experimentation and was surprised when it began to get quoted and republished in much more widely-distributed blogs.
+In 2010, after graduating from USC, I started a blog called Life by Experimentation (now Skill Cookbook) and was surprised when it began to get quoted and republished in much more widely-distributed blogs.

 That first blog was, as the name would suggest, an experiment.
 I was trying to figure out who I wanted to be.
 After coming to California at 18, having first been born there yet raised in Michigan (around family and now-close friends) it felt like something of a second homecoming.
 The work ethic and values of people on this coast made sense to me.
 But when I graduated college I was hungry to see more of the world.

 Travel & Early Work

 I was fortunate, more so than anyone really deserves.
-I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation.
+I developed iPhone apps very early on during college and had an immediate way to sustain my lifestyle after graduation, despite the recession.
 As a computer programmer who could comfortably work on backend and front-end code, I was able to do contract-based projects from the road and earn a stable income.